giusepped/JuniorFrontendTest/README.md

 $ open SpecRunner.html
 ```

 N.B.: If your defautl browser is Chrome, it might not load jasmine fixtures properly because of a security setting ( https://github.com/velesin/jasmine-jquery/issues/4 ).
 Opening with Firefox there aren't any issues.
+I have just started on feature tests so there is not full coverage for now but unit testing is fully covered.

 ## Approach